Dual Adjunction Between $\Omega$-Automata and Wilke Algebra Quotients: Conclusion

 \section{Conclusion}

 In this paper, we introduced and studied lasso semigroups as generalisations of Wilke algebras.
 We proved that homomorphisms into finite lasso semigroups characterise regular lasso languages by giving language-preserving transformations between lasso automata and extended lasso semigroups.
-We extended these transformations to dually adjoint functors between the categories of lasso automata and of lasso semigroups extended with an accepting set, and showed that this adjunction restricts to a dual adjunction between $\Omega$-automata and extended Wilke algebras.
+We extended these transformations to dually adjoint functors between the categories of lasso automata and of lasso semigroups extended with a recognising set, and showed that this adjunction restricts to a dual adjunction between $\Omega$-automata and extended Wilke algebras.

 Since lasso semigroups characterise regular lasso languages, we believe that they are also of interest in their own right.
 This is motivated by the relevance of non-saturated lasso languages (which cannot be described by a Wilke algebra) in automata learning \cite{AngluinFisman2016LearningRegularOmegaLang}.
-A categorical approach to learning $\omega$-regular languages \cite{UrbatSchroeder2020AutomataLearning} is also based on lasso languages and Wilke algebras.
+A categorical approach to learning $\omega$-regular languages~\cite{UrbatSchroeder2020AutomataLearning} is also based on lasso languages and algebraic recognition.
 Ideas from~\cite{UrbatSchroeder2020AutomataLearning} relating language acceptance via Wilke algebras with automata acceptance provided useful inspiration for our own constructions.
 A different algebraic approach to lasso languages is found in \cite{Cruchten2024KleeneTheoremsForLasso} where so-called lasso algebras are introduced as counterparts of Kleene algebra for reasoning about language equivalence of lasso expressions.

-Closely related to our work is a very recent and independently developed dual adjunction between reachable lasso automata and certain congruences in \cite{Cruchten2024OnTransitionConstructionsArxiv}.
-These adjoint functors extend the work in \cite[Ch.~5]{Cruchten2022TopicsInOmegaAutomata} and they are language-preserving whereas our $\Alg$ and $\Aut$ are language-reversing.
-Further connections between the result in \cite{Cruchten2024OnTransitionConstructionsArxiv} and the current paper remain to be studied.
+Closely related to our work is a very recent and independently developed dual adjunction~\cite{Cruchten2024OnTransitionConstructionsArxiv} between lasso/$\Omega$-automata and certain \emph{bisimulation congruences}.
+Bisimulation congruences correspond to lasso semigroup quotients satisfying an extra bisimulation condition.
+Another difference with the present work is that the adjunction in \cite{Cruchten2024OnTransitionConstructionsArxiv}, which is based on constructions from \cite{Cruchten2022TopicsInOmegaAutomata}, is language-preserving whereas the adjunction $\Aut \dashv \Alg$ is language-reversing.
+We leave a detailed comparison between the two approaches as future work.